 However, to ensure the best results for your clients, you should not use the CMM or the AIMM.
 These are simply examples of maturity models that have been created by others in the past to serve a specific purpose.
 Instead, develop your own maturity model that is specifically designed for your unique situation.

-How to create your custom maturity assessment
+How to create your own maturity model to generate leads and much more

 A simple Online Presence Maturity Model for example, will consist of a number of subdomains along with parameters that evaluate performance using three maturity levels :